- Contact information

 McMillan Marsh Wildlife Area

 The area is managed by Department of Natural Resources personnel stationed at the George W. Mead Wildlife area headquarters.
-Check out the Mead website for more information.
+Visit Friends of the Mead/Mcmillan Wildlife Areas for more information.
 The management office for the McMillan Marsh can be reached at: 715-457-6771.
 Except for designated refuge area, the property is open to hunting and trapping during the regular seasons.
 A seasonal 5 and one-half mile bicycle trail is open from May 1 thru August 31.
 Other recreational activities include hiking and wildlife viewing.

 The McMillan Marsh Wildlife Area offers many recreational opportunities.